For More Information

 Brandeis offers students the opportunity to focus on the cultural heritage of Italy from the inception of the Italian language to the present day.
 The study of Italy’s language and creative achievements enables a student to explore another culture in depth in preparation for study abroad and eventual graduate work or related opportunities in the workplace.

-Italian studies provides a minor and an independent major (through an Independent Interdisciplinary Major or IIM) for those who wish to extend their study of Italian beyond language and culture to areas of Italian literature, history, film, art history, and music.
+Italian studies provides a minor for those who wish to extend their study of Italian beyond language and culture to areas of Italian literature, history, film, art history, and music.
 The study of Italian within a variety of cultural contexts enables students to deepen their understanding of a national heritage beyond the boundaries of a single time frame, region, gender, genre, or academic discipline.

 - One or two advanced language and culture course(s): ITAL 105a and/or ITAL 106a.